skruv/skruv/README.md

 * has simple state management (state usable/imitates as a normal object)
 * uses plain JS for building up the vDOM tree (normal functions, no JSX or template tags)
 * allows for or implements css scoping
+* was small enough to be hackable and understandable

 No framework that I have found satisfies more than two or three of those, so I built my own.
+I think skruv mostly satisfies the above points.